Health Care Sector Update for 03/18/2020: VKTX,BMRA,ABBV,AGN

 Top Health Care Stocks

-Health care stocks were sinking along with the broader market in recent trading, with the NYSE Health Care Index declining 6.1% while the SPDR Health Care Select Sector ETF was down 7.1%.
-The Nasdaq Biotechnology index also was falling 5.3% Wednesday afternoon.
+Health care stocks stabilized somewhat Wednesday afternoon, with the NYSE Health Care Index declining 6.5% in late trade while the SPDR Health Care Select Sector ETF was down 6.7%.
+The Nasdaq Biotechnology index also was falling 4.8% shortly before the closing bell.

 Among health care stocks moving on news: